-Non-Governmental Institutions
+Non-governmental Institutions

 While government agencies remain the most influential and most highly funded actors in the Taiwanese system, there are some non-governmental institutions that play important roles in promoting human capital development through STEM education, TVET, or other means.
-Although an exhaustive list of such institutions is beyond the scope of this chapter, two that are worth highlighting include the Industrial Technology Research Institute, and the Epoch Foundation.
-The Industrial Technology Research Institute (ITRI) is a non-government research and development institution in Taiwan from which over 270 companies have emerged.
-Generally, ITRI focuses its research on the areas of "Smart Living, Quality Health, and Sustainable Environment" [21].
-The Epoch Foundation is a strategic partnership between industry, research institutions, academia, and government with the express goals of promoting the industrial development of Taiwan and the economic prosperity of the Asia-Pacific region more broadly.
+Although an exhaustive list of such institutions is beyond the scope of this chapter, two that are worth highlighting include the Industrial Technology Research Institute (ITRI), and the Epoch Foundation.
+ITRI is a nongovernmental research and development institution in the ROC from which over 270 companies have emerged.
+Generally, ITRI focuses its research in the areas of "Smart Living, Quality Health, and Sustainable Environment" [21].
+The Epoch Foundation is a strategic partnership between industry, research institutions, academia, and government; with the express goals of promoting the industrial development of the ROC and the economic prosperity of the Asia-Pacific region more broadly.
 The foundation is engaged in a number of projects related to entrepreneurship and innovation education, including Young Entrepreneurs of the Future, the Epoch Internship Program, the Search for Talent Program, and Entrepreneurial Training for Mainland Returnees [22].

-Private investment is also an important contributor to overall human capital development in Taiwan.
+Private investment is also an important contributor to overall human capital development in the ROC.
 Through the promotion of STEM education, TVET, and education more broadly, private investment by individuals and households as well as investment in various programs by local and foreign companies and others in the business community all contribute to the creation and strengthening of human capital in the country.

-Taiwan is particularly unique, in that household spending on education is one of the world's highest.
+The ROC is particularly unique in that household spending on education is one of the world's highest.
 Taiwanese parents spend more on their children's education than all but four of the world's nations according to a report by HSBC.
-The report, titled The Value of Education, claims that an average of US\$56,424 is spent on every Taiwanese child, a figure behind only Hong Kong, the United Arab Emirates, Singapore, and the United States [23].
-The high amount of spending can be attributed to several factors, including private primary and secondary school tuition and fees, after-school programs called buxiban (補 習班), and college expenses such as tuition, fees, books, and accommodation.
-Taiwanese businesses are also spending more money on training and coaching employees as well, but many outsource such activities to specialty training and certification firms [24].
-Several foreign companies have also made major contributions to human capital development in Taiwan.
-A prime example of this is Google, for which Taiwan is its "largest R&D center in Asia" [25].
-The company has contributed large amounts of financial resources to relevant programs over the years, including committing in 2018 to "train 50,000 Taiwanese businesses and students in digital marketing over the next year through a combination of online and offline initiatives" and "holding a train-thetrainers program for teachers in locations across Taiwan ... to educate a new generation of Taiwanese students in AI" and machine learning [26].
-Other prominent foreign businesses that have invested in human capital development in Taiwan include Microsoft, which has launched an AI R&D center, and Amazon, through its investment in a "joint innovative center" [25].
+The report, titled The Value of Education, claims that an average of USD56,424 is spent on every Taiwanese child, a figure behind only Hong Kong, the UAE, Singapore, and the USA [23].
+The high amount of spending can be attributed to several factors, including private primary and secondary school tuition and fees, after-school programs called buxiban, and college expenses such as tuition, fees, books, and accommodation.

+Taiwanese businesses are also spending more money on training and coaching employees, but many outsource such activities to specialty training and certification firms [24].
+Several foreign companies have also made major contributions to human capital development in the ROC.
+A prime example of this is Google, for which the ROC is its "largest R&D center in Asia" [25].
+The company has contributed large amounts of financial resources to relevant programs over the years, including committing in 2018 to "train 50,000 Taiwanese businesses and students in digital marketing over the next year through a combination of online and offline initiatives" and "holding a train-thetrainers program for teachers in locations across the ROC ... to educate a new generation of Taiwanese students in AI" and machine learning [26].
+Other prominent foreign businesses that have invested in human capital development in the ROC include Microsoft, which has launched an AI R&D center; and Amazon, through its investment in a "joint innovative center" [25].